jen-wan/shopping-list/Exam Guides/Shopping List Project.md

 ## Create the project code

 - We need to create a `ShoppingList` and `Item` class.
 Put the `shoppingList.js` and `item.js` files in the `lib` folder, along with `next-id.js` file to handle object ID generation.
-- PAY ATTENTION TO LINE 71 `filter` is a custom method overriding the build in `filter`.
-There are also other methods with same name as methods in `item.js`, so be careful!.
+- PAY ATTENTION TO LINE 72 `filter` is a custom method overriding the build in `filter`.
+- PAY ATTENTINO TO LINE 67, `forEach` is a custom method that iterates over `this.items`.
+- There are also other methods with same name as methods in `item.js`, so be careful!.

 lib/shoppingList.js